-In 2018 our focus is on education.
-Over the past several years funds have been accumulated for a new education centre.
+In 2020 our focus is on education.
+Over the past several years funds have been accumulated to build a new education centre.
 There are approximately 125,000 pre and schoolchildren in our area and 500,000 in the natural catchment area of Sheffield Botanical Gardens.

 The new building completed and opened in March 2017 has 3 classroom areas, a library and an office for an education officer.
 The centre has been totally paid for by generous legacies and donations and fundraising.
-It is hoped to be able to find funding for an education officer.
+Heritage Lottery and the Sheffield Botanical Gardens Trust are funding a project officer for a year and it is hoped that there will be further funding from HLF for an education officer for two years.

 The gardenesque style of garden design evolved during the 1820s from Humphrey Repton’s picturesque style.
 The term gardenesque was introduced by John Claudius Louden (1783-1843) in 1832.